isovector/thinking-with-types/prose/fundamentals/1-algebra.markdown

 [code/Algebra.hs:Bool](Snip)

 `Void` has zero inhabitants, and so it is assigned cardinality 0.
-The unit type `()` has one inhabitant---thus its cardinality is 1.
-Not to belabor the point, but `Bool` has cardinality 2, corresponding to its constructors `True` and `False`.
+The unit type `()` has one inhabitant---thus its cardinality is 1. `Bool` has cardinality 2, while `Word8` has 256.

 We can write these statements about cardinality more formally: